-Figure 13: Wind Speed vs. Wind Direction for NCEP hind cast data at location 15°E, 31°S (From PRDW 2013).
+Figure 10: Wind Speed vs. Wind Direction for NCEP hind cast data at location 15°E, 31°S (From PRDW 2013).

-8.3.2 LARGE-SCALE CIRCULATION AND COASTAL CURRENTS
+8.3.1.1 LARGE-SCALE CIRCULATION AND COASTAL CURRENTS

 The southern African West Coast is strongly influenced by the Benguela Current.
-Current velocities in continental shelf areas generally range between 10-30 cm/s (Boyd & Oberholster 1994), although localised flows in excess of 50 cm/s occur associated with eddies (PRDW 2013).
+Current velocities in continental shelf areas generally range between 10-30 cm/s (Boyd & Oberholster 1994), although localised flows in excess of 50 cm/s occur associated with eddies.
 On its western side, flow is more transient and characterised by large eddies shed from the retroflection of the Agulhas Current.
-This results in considerable variation in current speed and direction over the domain (PRDW 2013).
+This results in considerable variation in current speed and direction over the domain.
 In the south the Benguela current has a width of 200 km, widening rapidly northwards to 750 km.
-The surface flows are predominantly wind-forced, barotropic and fluctuate between poleward and equatorward flow (Shillington et al. 1990; Nelson & Hutchings
+The surface flows are predominantly wind-forced, barotropic and fluctuate between poleward and equatorward flow (Figure 11b).

-1983) (Figure 14b).
 Fluctuation periods of these flows are 3 - 10 days, although the long-term mean current residual is in an approximate northwest (alongshore) direction.
 Current speeds decrease with depth, while directions rotate from predominantly north-westerly at the surface to south-easterly near the seabed.
-Near bottom shelf flow is mainly poleward with low velocities of typically <5 cm/s (Nelson 1989; PRDW 2013).
+Near bottom shelf flow is mainly poleward with low velocities of typically <5 cm/s.
 The poleward flow becomes more consistent in the southern Benguela.
 The major feature of the Benguela Current is coastal upwelling and the consequent high nutrient supply to surface waters leads to high biological production and large fish stocks.
 The prevailing longshore, equatorward winds move nearshore surface water northwards and offshore.
 To balance the displaced water, cold, deeper water wells up inshore.
 Although the rate and intensity of upwelling fluctuates with seasonal variations in wind patterns, the most intense upwelling tends to occur where the shelf is narrowest and the wind strongest.
-There are three upwelling centres in the southern Benguela, namely the Namaqua (30°S), Cape Columbine (33°S) and Cape Point (34°S) upwelling cells (Taunton-Clark 1985) (Figure 14a).
+There are three upwelling centres in the southern Benguela, namely the Namaqua (30°S), Cape Columbine (33°S) and Cape Point (34°S) upwelling cells (Figure 11a).
 Upwelling in these cells is seasonal, with maximum upwelling occurring between September and March.
-Both the Reconnaissance Permit area and the 3D Application Area are located offshore of these upwelling events.
+The proposed 3D survey area is located offshore of these upwelling events.